Sponsor: Office of Academic Affairs

 Eligible student: A student who is 18 years of age or older or who attends a postsecondary institution at any age.

-School Officials: Members of the College who act in the student’s educational interest within the limitations of their “need to know.”
+School Officials: Members of the University who act in the student’s educational interest within the limitations of their “need to know.”
 These may include faculty, administrators, SUNY System Administration staff, clerical and professional employees and other persons who manage student education record information including student employees or agents.
-It may also include the College’s contractors, volunteers, and others performing institutional functions.
+It may also include the university’s contractors, volunteers, and others performing institutional functions.

-Legitimate Educational Interest: A school official has a legitimate educational interest if the official requires the information in order to fulfill his or her professional responsibilities for the College.
+Legitimate Educational Interest: A school official has a legitimate educational interest if the official requires the information in order to fulfill his or her professional responsibilities for the university.

-Pursuant to FERPA, SUNY Empire State College (“College”) undertakes the following:
+Pursuant to FERPA, Empire State University (“University”) undertakes the following:

-- Students may request to examine their education records by submitting in person or a written request to College Registrar.
-Proper photo identification is required for in-person requests (e.g., Empire State College identification card).
+- Students may request to examine their education records by submitting in person or a written request to the Registrar.
+Proper photo identification is required for in-person requests (e.g., Empire State University identification card).
 Written requests must be notarized.
-The College will comply with such requests within a reasonable time not to exceed 45 calendar days from receipt of the request.
+The University will comply with such requests within a reasonable time not to exceed 45 calendar days from receipt of the request.

 - If the student requests copies of their education records, the following fee schedule will apply: unofficial or official transcript $10, all other education records $.50/page.

-While the college may not generally deny access to the records, under certain circumstances it may have cause to deny a request for a copy of a student's education records.
-For example, the College will not issue an official transcript to a student who has an outstanding balance on their student account.
+While the University may not generally deny access to the records, under certain circumstances it may have cause to deny a request for a copy of a student's education records.

-Types and locations of education records routinely maintained by the College, and the officials responsible for some or all of them are as follows:
+Types and locations of education records routinely maintained by the University, and the officials responsible for some or all of them are as follows:

 b.
-Academic Records: Office of the Registrar -- the College Registrar
+Academic Records: Office of the Registrar -- the University Registrar

 f.
-Graduate and Inactive Academic Student Records: Office of the Registrar – the College Registrar
+Graduate and Inactive Academic Student Records: Office of the Registrar – the University Registrar

 When Student Consent is not Required for Disclosure of Education Records: